 Squirrel baffles are wonderful if used correctly.
 If on a pole, place the top of the baffle at least five feet from the ground or the squirrels will simply jump on top of them.
 Also be careful not to let your feeders hang below the top of the baffle.
 If your looking to hang your feeder from a baffle, make sure it is hung at least 10 feet away from the nearest squirrel launching pad (e.g. tree, tree trunk, bush, house, fence, shed, chair, post).
 Look for baffles by Erva, Arundale (Mandarin), Aspects and Droll Yankees.

 Squirrels are amazing jumpers.
+If you use a bird feeder, be sure to think about how to put it out of reach of squirrels.
 Place the feeder in a relatively open space.
 As mentioned above, put it at least ten feet from launching pads.
 If the squirrel is jumping from high to low, as from a tree, they can easily jump fifteen feet.
 So keep your eye on the sky and your feeder in the open.
 As long as there is shelter relatively nearby, the birds will still feel safe enough to come and visit.

 Keep squirrels out of your attic.